JamesWTruher/PowerShell/docs/testing/TestRelease.md

 Since Pester can provide xUnit logs, we should

-The tests need to be grouped logically, so they can be easily found.
-Rather than having the tests co-located with the source code (because the sheer number of test artifacts will be rather larger than the source code which will cause difficulty in finding both *test* and *code*), we will create a file system structure
+The tests need to be easily executed and easily found which implies logical grouping.
+Rather than having the tests co-located with the source code (because the sheer number of test artifacts will be rather larger than the source code which will cause difficulty in finding both *test* and *code*), we will create a file system structure which provides both an easy way to locate a test and then execute it.